We solve the most complex requests

 Breakfast at the hotel.
 If Tulcea has the appearance of a Turkish city, the inhabitants of the villages in the Delta remind us of characters in Russian fairytales.
 In fact, they are the descendants of the Orthodox Christians who had fled Russia because of the persecution they were subjected to during the czarist regime.
 The doors and windows of their thatched little houses are decorated with carvings and sea horses dangle from the gables.

-Today, we cross the southern branch of the Danube in a ship that we’ll later switch to a boat which will take us to the unique colonies of pelicans.
+Today, we cross the southern branch of the Danube in a ship that and later we’ll move onto a boat which will take us to the unique colonies of pelicans.
 After we have a delicious fish dish for lunch, we head for the scene of an archaeological sensation.
 Romanian and American archaeologists dug out an ancient port city here and in 2001 they discovered the tomb of an early martyr whose existence had been consigned until then only in legends.
 In the evening we see the imposing ruins of an early Christian basilica and an Orthodox church.
 Dinner and overnight stay at the hotel.

 Day 5: A Trip to Bucharest